cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 		- **Art.
 292.** *Revelation of industrial secrets.* collapsed:: true
 			- The penalty of *prision correccional* in its minimum and medium periods and a fine not exceeding  One hundred thousand pesos (P100,000) shall be imposed upon the person in charge, employee or workman of any manufacturing or industrial establishment who, to the prejudice of the owner thereof, shall reveal the secrets of the industry of the latter.^{(As amended by R.A.
 No. 10951, August 29, 2017)}
-- # Title Ten - CRIMES AGAINST PROPERTY
+- ## Title Ten - CRIMES AGAINST PROPERTY
   id:: 6488844a-bd3f-482d-b48f-7cd77849f4f5
   collapsed:: true
-	- ## Chapter One - ROBBERY IN GENERAL
+	- ### Chapter One - ROBBERY IN GENERAL
+	  collapsed:: true
 		- **Art.
 293.** *Who are guilty of robbery*[^1].
 		  id:: 6488844a-c541-4210-9c3d-6c26c3b1e67d
 			- Any person who, with intent to gain, shall take any personal property belonging to another, by means of violence or intimidation of any person, or using force upon anything shall be guilty of robbery.
 			- [^1]: See P.D.
 No. 533 on Cattle Rustling and R.A.
 No. 10883 on Carnapping.
-		- ## Section One. — Robbery with violence or intimidation of persons.
+		- #### Section One. — Robbery with violence or intimidation of persons. collapsed:: true
 			- **Art.
 294.** *Robbery with violence against or intimidation of persons; Penalties.* id:: bd4898b8-1c53-4779-b39a-cdc2086d498e
 				- Any person guilty of robbery with the use of violence against or intimidation of any person shall suffer: